Optical protection of alkali-metal atoms from spin relaxation

-The asynchronous Larmor precession of magnetic moments, which is the underlying cause for the relaxation, is sourced by the level structure of all alkali-metal atoms.
-Owing to hyperfine interaction between the electron spin $S$ and the nonzero spin $I$ in the nucleus, the spin states in the electronic ground state are collected in two manifolds, characterized with quantum number $F=I+S$ and separated by the gap corresponding to the fast hyperfine frequency $\omega_{\textrm{hpf}}$.
-In the presence of a magnetic field, the degeneracy of the magnetic levels is lifted by the Zeeman splittings, and the levels are characterized by the additional quantum number $M=S_z+I_z$ where $|M|\leq F$.
-The splittings are determined predominantly by the coupling of the magnetic field to the electron spins as shown in Fig.~\ref{fig:system}.
-In the upper manifold, the Zeeman splittings between any two adjacent levels $M,M+1$, and to first order in $g_e B/\omega_{\textrm{hpf}}$ are equal to $\omega_{\textrm{a}}=+\omega_B$.
-Here $g_e$ is the gyromagnetic ratio of the electron and $\omega_B=g_eB/(2I+1)$ is the Larmor precession rate.
-In the lower hyperfine manifold however, the Zeeman splitting are inverted and $\omega_{\textrm{b}}=-\omega_B$.
-The sign change originates from alignment (anti-alignment) of the electron and nuclear spins in the upper (lower) hyperfine manifolds, resulting with clockwise (counter-clockwise) precession.
-For warm gases (at temperature $T\gg \hbar\omega_{\textrm{hpf}}/k_B$), spin-changing collisions redistribute the atomic state between the two hyperfine manifolds at random collisions times as illustrated in Fig.~\ref{fig:system}b; As $\omega_{\textrm{a}}\neq\omega_{\textrm{b}}$ the spins precession at the two hyperfine manifolds is asynchronous, leading to dephasing of the collective spin-state.
+The asynchronous Larmor precession of magnetic moments, which underlies spin-exchange relaxation and other dephasing processes \cite{Dikopoltsev2022}, originates from the level structure of alkali-metal atoms.
+The hyperfine interaction between the electron spin $S=\tfrac{1}{2}$ and the nonzero nuclear spin $I$, splits the ground state into two hyperfine manifolds labeled by $F=I\pm\tfrac{1}{2}$, separated by the hyperfine frequency $\omega_{\textrm{hpf}}$.
+In the presence of a magnetic field, the degeneracy within each manifold is lifted, and the magnetic sublevels are labeled by the quantum number $M=S_z+I_z$, where $|M|\leq F$.
+The resulting Zeeman splittings are dominated by the coupling of the magnetic field to the electron spin, as shown in Fig.~\ref{fig:system}a.
+In the upper manifold, adjacent sublevels split by $\omega_{\textrm{a}}=+\omega_B$; in the lower manifold, the splittings are inverted, with $\omega_{\textrm{b}}=-\omega_B$, valid to leading order in $g_e B/\omega_{\textrm{hpf}}$.
+Here, $\omega_B=g_eB/(2I+1)$ is the Larmor precession rate in a magnetic field $B\hat{z}$ (taken to define the quantization axis along $z$), and $g_e$ is the electron gyromagnetic ratio.